gabeklein/expressive-mvc/README.md

 <h2 id="overview-section">Overview</h2>

-With this, you can create and use javascript classes as controllers within (via hooks) any, or many, React components.
+With deep-state, you can create and use javascript classes as controllers (via hooks) within any, or many, React components.

-When built-in hooks are used, returned is an instance of the given class, found or created, specially for the given component *(your View)*.
-By noting what is accessed at render, the hook *(a Controller)* can keep values up-to-date with the properties defined by your class *(your Model)*.
+When built-in methods on a `Controller` class are used, an instance is either found or created, specially for a mounted component *(your View)*.
+By noting what's accessed at render, the hook *(a Controller)* can keep values up-to-date with properties defined by your class *(your Model)*.

-This behavior combines with actions, computed properties, even lifecycle events, and the component itself to allow for a true **M**odel-**V**iew-**C**ontroller development pattern.
+This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller development pattern.

 <br/>